jonharlem/etherium-exploration/README.md

 }
 ```

 `uint storedData` declares a state variable called storedData of an uint or unsigned integer of 256 bits.
 It is easy to think of this as a single slot in a database that can be queried and altered by calling functions of the code owning the contract.
 In this case the functions 'set' and 'get' can be used to modify or retrieve the value of the variable.

+You do not need the prefix `this.` as in Javascript.

 ####Vocab for Contracts
 - Contract: